Nicole Paige Brooks: Career

 Nicole Paige Brooks was referenced during the "reading" (or comedy roast) challenges on season 8 (2016) of Drag Race and season 3 (2018) of RuPaul's Drag Race All Stars, by contestants Kim Chi and BenDeLaCreme, respectively.
 In 2020, Nicole Paige Brooks participated in RuPaul's Digital DragCon, which replaced RuPaul's DragCon LA because of the COVID-19 pandemic.
 She was a featured guest at DragCon LA in 2022.
 In 2023, Marcus Wratten of PinkNews said the lip-sync between her and Raven was season 2's best, and Bernardo Sim of Pride.com wrote: "Season two was a very different time in Drag Race herstory where queens would still walk the runway with more off-the-rack, ready-to-wear looks.
-Still, fans and other queens love making fun of Nicole Paige Brooks' wardrobe from season two, which has turned into a long-standing joke within the fandom."
+Still, fans and other queens love making fun of Nicole Paige Brooks's wardrobe from season two, which has turned into a long-standing joke within the fandom."

 Nicole Paige Brooks continues to host and perform in drag shows.
 These have included The Divas Cabaret at the gay bar LeBuzz in Marietta as well as Cell Block, House of Brooks, Wild Out Wednesday (with Mo'Dest Volgare), and Legends of Drag.
 Nicole Paige Brooks participated in a drag show to raise funds for Puerto Rico residents impacted by the destruction of Hurricane Maria in 2017.
 She has performed in various events affiliated with Atlanta Pride, such as a drag brunch with season 10 winner Aquaria in 2021, the annual Starlight Cabaret, as well as an event called "Fat Slut" with season 11 contestant Silky Nutmeg Ganache in 2022.
 Nicole Paige Brooks also performed at a Halloween event at the Lawrenceville Arts Center in 2022.
 She often performs in West Hollywood, California, and has been described as well-connected to other Drag Race contestants.

 In 2024, Nicole Paige Brooks was announced as one of eight former Drag Race contestants participating in Painting with Raven, a spin-off of the WOW Presents Plus series Painted with Raven.
 In April 2025, she was announced as one of eighteen former Drag Race contestants participating in the tenth season of RuPaul's Drag Race All Stars.